Otari-Wilton’s Bush is open daily. Entry is free. Tāne Whakapiripiri Visitor Centre is open 7.00am - 4pm daily.

 Nau mai haere mai ki Ōtari

-Walking trails and paths traverse the plant collections, forests, streams and prolific native birdlife.
-People who visit include botanists and conservation scientists, garden enthusiasts, education groups, friends and families, along with our community of Trust volunteers who work in myriad ways to help care for this special place.
+Walking trails and paths traverse the plant collections, forests and streams.
+Native birdlife is prolific.
+People who visit Ōtari include botanists and conservation scientists, garden enthusiasts, education groups, friends and families, along with our community of Trust volunteers who work in myriad ways to help care for this special place.

-The Tāne Whakapiripiri Visitor Centre is open daily, while the neighbouring Leonard Cockayne Centre is available for hire for small meetings and events.
+Tāne Whakapiripiri, the Visitor Centre, is open daily, while the neighbouring Leonard Cockayne Centre is available for hire for small meetings and events.

 The Lions Ōtari Plant Conservation Laboratory, a centre for conservation science research, is based at Ōtari.